aximgeo/tech-blog/getting-data-up-to-aws.md

 storage needs on your EC2 instance of the data you are uploading.
 Data tranfer in to Amazon EC2 from the Internet is free.
 These factors make
-FTP a simple and effective option if you need to only routinely automate data tranfer to/from an AWS EC2 instance.
+FTP a straightforward and effective option if you need to only routinely automate data tranfer to/from an AWS EC2 instance.